 Some federal agencies are revising their grant policies and offering administrative flexibilities.
 The Office of Sponsored Programs is collecting these updates as they become available and will post this information for our applicants and funded PIs in the Funding Agency COVID-19 Guidance document.

 There are some post-award services that rely on others within the campus in order to complete.
 These services include PTF, TTR, Direct Retros and Approving Expense Reports.
-Please send all forms electronically until we are back on campus.
+Please send all forms electronically until OSP staff are back on campus.
 Also please allow extra time to process your requests as we are spread apart.
-Everyday questions regarding your grants and budgets are welcomed but again please allow extra time for a response.
+Everyday questions regarding your grants and budgets are welcome.

 Research Activities Update